Scott Sanders, CPA, PFS, CGMA, CFP®, CFS

 Scott Sanders is a 1980 graduate of Queens College, New York with a Bachelor of Arts in Accounting.
 Scott is a member of the American Institute of Certified Public Accountants (AICPA), the New York State and New Jersey Society of CPAs.
 Scott retains his license as a CPA in both New York and New Jersey.
 Scott is a Certified Financial Planner (CFP) having received his license from the College of Financial Planning in Denver, Colorado.
 Scott has also received from the AICPA, his license as a Personal Financial Specialist (PFS) and his license as a Certified Fund Specialist (CFS) from the Institute of Business and Finance.
 Scott received his NASD Series 6 license in November 1996 and his Series 63 in December 1996.
 Scott received his NASD Series 26 license in November 2002 and Series 24 in August 2004 which allows him to act in the capacity of an Office of Supervisory Jurisdiction (OSJ) for his broker-dealer.
 Then, in April 2004, he received his Series 7 license.
 Scott became licensed in February 1999 to sell life, accident and health insurance in New York State.
 Scott also became a Qualified Guardian@ under Article 81 in 2002 and a Qualified Special Needs Trustee@ under Part 36 through the Nassau Academy of Law in 2003.

 Scott Sanders is a past Board Member of the Long Island Cabinet of the State of Israel Bonds (1999-2006) and a past Board Member of the American Culinary Federation Long Island Chapter (1998-2005) serving as a consultant.
 He is a Board Member, and past Treasurer and Executive Vice-President of the National Conference of CPA Practitioners (NCCPAP) for the Nassau/Suffolk Chapter (2001-2008).
 He is a current member of the Estate Planning Council of Nassau County (since 2003) and a current member of the Estate Planning Council of Suffolk (since 2011).
-Scott is a current Board member and Treasurer and a past member of the Financial Planning Association (FPA) Long Island Membership Committee (2005 - 2011) and the New York State Society of Certified Public Accountants (NYSSCPA), Nassau Chapter Small Firm MAP Committee (since 2005).
+Scott is a current Board member and Treasurer of the FPA-LI and a past member of the Financial Planning Association (FPA) Long Island Membership Committee (2005 - 2011) and the New York State Society of Certified Public Accountants (NYSSCPA), Nassau Chapter Small Firm MAP Committee (since 2005).
 He was also a member of the Long Island Advisory Board of USA Bank in Port Chester, NY (2006-2008).
-Scott was an Executive Board Member of the NYSSCPA, Nassau Chapter (2008-2010); past Treasurer of the NYSSCPA-Nassau Chapter (2010 – 2011); past Vice President of the NYSSCPA-Nassau Chapter (2011 – 2012); and is currently the President-elect of the NYSSCPA-Nassau Chapter.
+Scott was an Executive Board Member of the NYSSCPA, Nassau Chapter (2008-2010); past Treasurer of the NYSSCPA-Nassau Chapter (2010 – 2011); past Vice President of the NYSSCPA-Nassau Chapter (2011 – 2012); past President-elect of the NYSSCPA-Nassau Chapter (2012-2013); and is currently the President of the NYSSCPA-Nassau Chapter (2013-2014).

 Scott has lectured during the National Conference of CPA Practitioners (NCCPAP) Long Island Tax Practitioner Symposium in 2005, 2006 and 2007 and he has been lecturing before the NYS Society of CPAs (NYSSCPA)-Nassau Chapter Small Firm MAP Committee since July 2005.
 Scott Sanders has lectured for American Express Financial Advisors, Inc. and consulted on various tax issues.